Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card in the middle represents the mental vision: the object personified and seen through a humanized perspective.
+Click for DetailsThe card in the middle of the lower line represents the qualities that you express in this circumstance.
 Six of Pentacles (Success): A time of prosperity and profit.
 Success and generosity in material things.
 Power and influence turned to noble pursuits.
 Philanthropy, and the balancing of physical and spiritual life.
 May suggest gifts or aid to one in need.